orbs-network/orbs-spec/behaviors/services/transaction-pool.md

   * Sender virtual chain matches contract virtual chain and matches the transaction pool's virtual chain.
   * Check transaction timestamp, accept only transactions that haven't expired.
     * Transaction is expired if its timestamp is earlier than current time minus the [configurable](../config/shared.md) expiration window (eg. 30 min).
   * Transaction wasn't already committed (exist in the committed pool).
   * Verify pre order checks (like signature and subscription) for all transactions by calling `VirtualMachine.TransactionSetPreOrder`.
-  * Remove invalid transactions from the block and from the pending pool, include only transactions that are valid for pre-order.
+  * Dropped transactions should be excluded from the result and removed from the pending pool.
+    * A best effort should be made to return the requested number of transactions, meaning that if transactions were dropped, further transactions are to be requested from the pending pool.
   * If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public api.
     * If indeed local, update the registered public api service by calling its `HandleTransactionError`.
       * Provide block height and timestamp according to the last committed block.